Redslaya/ARCore/ARCoreTutorial.md

 First, in your project directory hierarchy, navigate to `Assets -> Prefabs` and find the prefab called canvas.
 Drag it into your scene.
 Next, create an empty game object in your scene heirarchy by selecting `Create -> Empty Object` and change its name to SceneController.

 Search for the script called AugmentedImageController.cs in your project directory hierarchy, and drag it onto SceneController.
-Then, search for the `AugmentedImageVisualizer` prefab and drag it into the `Augmented Image Visualizer Prefab` box under the script section of your SceneController.
+Then, in `Assets -> prefabs`, drag the `AugmentedImageVisualizer` prefab into the `Augmented Image Visualizer Prefab` variable under the script section of your SceneController.
 Also in this script, drag in the `FitToScanOverlay` from your canvas in the scene to `Fit To Scan Overlay`.

 ![Example Controller](/assets/exampleController.png)